 The Salkantay trek's highest point is 4,630 m (15,190 ft), almost 200 meters higher than the Inca Trail's highest point.
 However, there's only one mountain above 3,000 m (9,842ft).

-While the chances of having altitude problems are higher on the Salkantay trek, you will only be hiking at high altitudes for two days.
-After that, you'll descend into the cloud forest, where the average altitude is 2,600 meters (8,530 feet), and enjoy warm weather for the rest of the trek.
+While the chances of having altitude problems are higher on the Salkantay trek, you will only be hiking at a high altitude for two days.
+After that, you'll descend into the cloud forest, where the average altitude is 2,600 meters (8,530 feet).
+From this point, you'll enjoy warm weather for the rest of the trek.

 Altitude Inca Trail | TreXperience